ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ~~~

 The same response might then be generated by the Oblivious Relay Resource which
 might change as little as the Date header.
-The client is then able to use the
+The Client is then able to use the
 HPKE context it created and the nonce from the Encapsulated Response to
 construct the AEAD key and nonce and decrypt the response.